Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 ### Cannot paint outside some boundaries

-When you create a segmentation, internal labelmap geometry (extent, origin, spacing, axis directions) is determined from the master volume *that you choose first*.
+When you create a segmentation, internal labelmap geometry (extent, origin, spacing, axis directions) is determined from the reference volume *that you choose first*.
 You cannot paint outside this extent.

 If you want to extend the segmentation to a larger region then you need to modify segmentation's geometry using "Specify geometry" button.